 [15] Entitled "Semana Santa (a socio-theological review of the meaning of Semana Santa for Larantuka Catholics)."
 The results show that the Semana Santa tradition in the Lamaholot culture is a meaningful expression of gratitude to God and respect for the Virgin Mary who sustains and preserves life.
 The Semana Santa tradition is preserved as an ancestral heritage that strengthens kinship and solidarity in the life of the Lamaholot community.
-The ornaments used in the implementation of the Semana Santa tradition.
+The ornaments used in the implementation of the Semana Santa tradition depict peculiarity and its uniqueness as a cultural inculturation.